 Here you see them sliced and the seeds exposed:

 - December – gangbusters

 Full scorching hot Perth sun but you must keep them well watered and make it regular.
+Haphazard watering will lead to fruit drop.
 Very subject to fungal diseases of the leave.

 Power feed then prune heavily in April to help them survive the cooler months.

 Here is the resulting regrowth late July of a good pruning in April:

 GICICI Grown Plants

 |7 pot primo||1,200,000||I got this beast of a chili from @Cantstandtheheat.
 See them on Facebook.|